tuanhm0803/DQX/DOCUMENTATION.md

     *   Consistent styling across all pages
     *   Improved typography and spacing
     *   Visual indicators for active page

+### 7. Source Data Management

+*   **Purpose**: Provides an interface for managing tables in the stg schema through SQL.
+*   **Key Components**:
+    *   `app/routes/source_data_management.py`: Contains endpoints for table operations in the stg schema.
+    *   `app/templates/source_data_management.html`: Frontend interface with tabbed UI for different operations.
+*   **Key Features**:
+    *   Create tables in the stg schema using SQL scripts
+    *   Insert data into existing stg tables
+    *   Truncate tables to quickly remove all data
+    *   Drop tables to completely remove them
+    *   View table data with a modal display
+    *   SQL editor with syntax highlighting using CodeMirror
+    *   Table name validation for security

 ## Database Schema